Has your doctor advised you that you need to lower your Cholesterol?

 Isn’t it funny that the hot spicy herbs help to melt away the Cholesterol!

-Daily physical activity is vital to improving cardiovascular health, for weight maintenance and to keep you as healthy as you can possibly be.
+Daily physical activity is vital to improving cardiovascular health, for weight management, and to keep you as healthy as you can possibly be.

 If you need help getting started on an exercise regime, start gently with some daily walking and look for a physical activity that you really enjoy.